SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-implement.md

 1. Within the `app/manager/webapp`, create a new folder named `format` and inside it, create a new file named `util.ts`.
 This file should be located at `app/manager/webapp/format/util.ts`.

-2. Add the following content
+2. Add the following content:

 ```ts
 import  MessageType from "sap/ui/core/message/MessageType";